Current entry requirements for Croatia, payment of tourism tax and boat registration

-Especially in times of a global pandemic, there is probably no safer and more relaxing vacation than being on your own yacht.
-With its picturesque coastline and crystal blue waters, Croatia has always been considered one of the most popular destinations for nautical tourists.
+Especially in times of a global pandemic, there is probably no safer and more relaxing holiday than on your own yacht.
+With its picturesque coastline and crystal blue waters, Croatia has always been considered one of the most popular destinations for nautical enthusiasts.

 Tourism fee and boat registration

 For yacht owners and nautical tourists, boat registration at the Port Authority is mandatory.
 Previously, boat owners had to go directly to the harbor office to pay the tourism fee.
 From now on, the nautical tourist tax must be paid exclusively through the online portal of the Croatian National Tourist Board and the Ministry of Sea, Transport and Infrastructure.

 The portal is available in English, German and Italian and supports payments by the most popular international credit card brands.
 After successful payment of the tourist tax, a confirmation of payment is sent to the e-mail address provided.
 This must be kept on the boat during the entire stay.

 These are the fees yacht owners have to pay